ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

   (LTS support will stop in May)
   Directly after the release, Jessie (oldstable) with gcc 4.8.4 will be the oldest supported platform.
+- `Base64.pdf` is not installed anymore.
 - <<TODO>>

+## Website

+- Error page that is shown if no JavaScript is enabled now more clearly says that the Website only renders content from the repo and only contains free JavaScript.
+- Make FAQ more visible.

 ## Notes for Elektra's Developers